GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    circle connecting the two points.

 ..
 [23]
-   Robinson provided a table of :math:`y`-coordinates for latitudes every 5.
+   Robinson provided a table of *y*-coordinates for latitudes every 5.
 To project values for intermediate latitudes one must interpolate the table.
 Different interpolants may result in slightly different maps. `GMT <http://gmt.soest.hawaii.edu>`_ uses the